Zaid-Ajaj/Feliz/public/Feliz.UseElmish/Index.md

 # Feliz.UseElmish [![Nuget](https://img.shields.io/nuget/v/Feliz.UseElmish.svg?maxAge=0&colorB=brightgreen)](https://www.nuget.org/packages/Feliz.UseElmish)

-Build React components following the Elmish model to manage the state of the component.
-Written as a hook called `React.useElmish`.
+Besides being able to use Feliz in existing Elmish applications, you can also use Elmish as _part_ of your Feliz application.
+This is a different approach to building React components that use Elmish internally to manage the state the component but from the consumer's perspective, it is just another React component.

+This approach simplifies the original Elmish model where state is explicitly passed down to children and events are passed up to the parent components.

+The implementation of this approach is made possible using a React called `React.useElmish`.
+See the following examples of how to use it:

 ### Install into your project
 ```bash